benweier/Themr/readme.md

 Select desired theme from Themr menu located under Preferences

 # Todo
-- Dynamically build Themr menu from list of installed packages
+- Dynamically build theme menu from list of installed packages
+- Add command pallete option to select a theme

 # Known Issues: 21 Jan 2012
 - Custom themes do not fully load after selecting from menu